Every day, I woke up excited to go to the lab.

 So there it was, my summer experience in a nutshell.
 Or so I thought.
 And I would have been perfectly content with just that.
 What I did not expect, and was pleasantly surprised by, was how friendly and welcoming my lab mates were. […] There was a real sense of community.
 The diverse international representation within our lab – a reflection of EPFL as a whole – made our conversations all the more interesting.

 Xueyin Wen, Massachusetts Institute of Technology, intern in the Neurodegenerative Studies Laboratory

 One of the best research universities in Europe.

-… I was excited for many reasons.
-For one, I have been looking forward to visiting EPFL (one of the best research universities in Europe) for years.
+Ever since I received my invitation letter to the internship at EPFL, I was excited for many reasons.
+For one, I have been looking forward to visiting EPFL, one of the best research universities in Europe, for years.

-But apart from the academic / research reasons, it is also my first time visiting Switzerland and Europe.
+But apart from the academic and research reasons, it is also my first time visiting Switzerland and Europe.